 DevOps is a software development methodology that emphasises communication, integration, and cooperation among IT workers to allow quick product release.
 DevOps is a culture that encourages collaboration between the Development and Operations Teams.
 This enables quicker and more automatic code deployment to production.
 It contributes to an organization's ability to offer applications and services more quickly.
 It is described as the integration of development and IT operations.

 What exactly is Agile?

 In the SDLC process, Agile Methodology entails continual iteration of development and testing.
-Iterative, incremental, and evolutionary development is emphasised in this software development technique.
+Iterative, incremental, and evolutionary development is emphasized in this software development technique.
 The agile development method divides the product into smaller components and assembles them for final testing.
-It may be applied in a variety of techniques, including scrum, kanban, scrum, XP, and so on.
+It may be applied in a variety of techniques, including scrum, Kanban, scrum, XP, and so on.

 Agile vs. DevOps: The Advantages, Disadvantages, and Differences